Customer retention can make or break your business.

 It’s clear that product design is important when considering how to hook your customers for the ultimate in customer retention.

 What do YOU do?

-What methods, exactly, do you use to ensure your customers remain loyal and happy?
+What methods, exactly, do you use towards customer retention?
 Do you use email, direct calling or some other tactics?
 Let us know in the comments!